davidmalcolm/texi2rst/output/_build/html/_sources/how-to-use-inline-assembly-language-in-c-code.txt

     16-bit unsigned integer constant

   N
-    12-bit signed integer constant that is negativei.e. in the range of 2048 to 1
+    12-bit signed integer constant that is negative-i.e. in the range of -2048 to -1

   O
     Constant zero

   P
-    12-bit signed integer constant that is greater than zeroi.e. in the range of 1 to 2047.
+    12-bit signed integer constant that is greater than zero-i.e. in the range of 1 to 2047.

-Hewlett-Packard PA-RISCconfig/pa/pa.h
+Hewlett-Packard PA-RISC-config/pa/pa.h

   a
     General register 1